rikosintie/Discovery/Helper-scripts.md

   - [The ports in use report](#the-ports-in-use-report)
 - [Convert MAC addresses](#convert-mac-addresses)

 After the `procurve-Config-pull.py` script finishes, you can use the ***hostname-CR-data.txt*** files to get started planning.
-But the script also creates JSON files for:
+The script also creates JSON files for:

 - Port Maps
 - cdp neighbors